Mvystrcilova/ECoG_decoders/README.md

 #### Gradient visualization

 After calculating the gradients we also have a runnable script - `gradient_heatmap.py` - to visualize them.
+The gradient heatmap script can be executed direcly or through `pw_gradient_heatmaps.sh`.

 ## Project description